SkyworkAI/Skywork/README_EN.md

 In order to make more precise use of data, we adopt a two-stage training method.
 In the first stage, we use general corpora to train the model's general abilities.
 In the second stage, we incorporate STEM (Science, Technology, Engineering, Mathematics) related data to further enhance the model's reasoning, mathematical, and problem-solving abilities.

 ### First-stage Pretraining
 During the training process, we monitor the changes in model training loss and various abilities.
 The following figure shows the change curves of important indicators selected during the first stage of pre-training.
 The first stage of pre-training consists of two consecutive training processes, which are represented by different colors.
-The model completed in the first stage of pre-training is referred to as Skywork-13B-3.1TB-Base.
+The model completed in the first stage of pre-training is referred to as Skywork-13B-3.1T-Base.
 ![Alt text](misc/stage1_metrics.png)

 ### Second-stage Pretraining
 In the second stage of pre-training, STEM-related data is added to the general language corpus for further training.
-The second stage training involves approximately 130 billion tokens, resulting in a total training of 3.2 TB across both stages, and yielding our final Skywork-13B-Base model.
+The second stage training involves approximately 130 billion tokens, resulting in a total training of 3.2 T across both stages, and yielding our final Skywork-13B-Base model.

 <img src="misc/stage2_ceval.png" alt="Image" width="500" height="400">